 Midcentury modern usually features geometric elements, uncluttered design and large windows that let in the light – and maybe let the neighbors get a peek at just how groovy you are!

-Usually 1-story and either rectangular or L-shaped to accommodate an attached garage, the ranch popularized features like the sliding door, eat-in kitchen and back patio.
+Usually 1-story, and either rectangular or L-shaped to accommodate an attached garage, the ranch popularized features like the sliding door, eat-in kitchen and back patio.

 The ranch home also evolved into the split-level ranch, which allowed for upper and lower floors connected by short flights of stairs.

 If a home was built in the U.S. between 1830 and the early 1900s, it’s probably a Victorian style home.
-These ornate wood-framed homes feature multiple stories, bay windows (the three-sided kind where you can sit with a good book), a steep roof, small towers, wide porches and brightly colored facades.
+These ornate, wood-framed homes feature multiple stories, bay windows – the three-sided kind where you can sit with a good book – a steep roof, small towers, wide porches and brightly colored facades.

 Victorian style also incorporates styles like Queen Anne and gothic revival.
-If you’re interested in a Victorian home, your home won’t be boring, but keep in mind that its size and age can make upkeep a challenge.
+If you’re interested in a Victorian home, your home won’t be boring.
+But keep in mind that its size and age can make upkeep a challenge.

 There’s No Place Like Home

-Whether you live in an apartment, a mansion, a colonial or a contemporary home, every home has its own style.
+Whether you live in an apartment, a mansion, a colonial or a contemporary house, every home has its own style.
 No matter which style wins out when you become a homeowner, you’ll have the chance to create your home’s unique character.

 Before you decide on a home of any style, make sure you know what your monthly mortgage costs will be.
 Use our mortgage calculator to help you better understand your potential expenses.

 Research what your monthly payment might look like with our intuitive mortgage calculator.